sinkovit/MHCII-processing/README.md

 After running the MHC II binding prediction tool, concatenate the output and use `parse_mhcii.py` to calculate the self-peptide class occupancies based on the NN algorithm.
-The script automatically strips out multiple header lines and the affinity threshold is in unit of nM.
+The script automatically strips out multiple header lines and the affinity threshold is in units of nM.
 Run with `-h` to see usage.
 Output will be named `nn_xxxx.out`, where `xxxx` is the affinity threshold.
 Note that in this small example, most classes will have zero occupancy.
 To see occupied